Coaxial vs Ethernet cable - What's the Difference?

 Written by Dave Harris, trueCABLE Technical Specialist

-Coaxial Cable
+Coaxial Cable Construction

-What is coaxial cable, anyway?
+What is a coaxial cable?
 Generally speaking, it’s cable that includes conductors that share an axis.
 What’s an axis?
 Okay, sorry, but I feel a little bit of geometry coming on.
 According to The Free Dictionary, an axis is “a line, ray, or line segment with respect to which a figure or object is symmetrical.”
 In the case of a circle, it’s the imaginary line that runs through the center of the circle and is perpendicular to the plane defined by the circle.
 The axis of a circle is diagrammed in Figure 1.

 Figure 1.
 Axis of a circle